storybookjs/test-runner/MIGRATION.md

 ## Option 2 - Portable stories

 Portable stories are utilities from Storybook that assist in converting stories from a story file into renderable elements that can be reused in your Node tests with JSDOM with tools like [Jest](https://jestjs.io/) or [Vitest](https://vitest.dev/).
 This is the closest you will get from storyshots, but with the caveat that you will face similar challenges, given that the tests still run in Node.
+If you use storyshots extensively with complex mocking mechanisms and snapshot serializers, this migration will be the simplest option.

-If your project uses React, React Native (without the [react-native-web addon](https://storybook.js.org/addons/%2540storybook/addon-react-native-web)) or Vue3, and you use storyshots extensively with complex mocking mechanisms and snapshot serializers, this migration will be the most seamless to you.
+This option is currently only available for React, React Native (without the [react-native-web addon](https://storybook.js.org/addons/%2540storybook/addon-react-native-web)) or Vue3.
+However, we plan to support more renderers in the future.

 Follow the [migration steps to portable stories here](./MIGRATION.portable-stories.md).